Retrograde and prograde motion: Exoplanets

 Stars and planetary systems tend to be born in star clusters rather than forming in isolation.
 Protoplanetary disks can collide with or steal material from molecular clouds within the cluster and this can lead to disks and their resulting planets having inclined or retrograde orbits around their stars.
 Retrograde motion may also result from gravitational interactions with other celestial bodies in the same system (See Kozai mechanism) or a near-collision with another planet, or it may be that the star itself flipped over early in their system's formation due to interactions between the star's magnetic field and the planet-forming disk.

 The accretion disk of the protostar IRAS 16293-2422 has parts rotating in opposite directions.
 This is the first known example of a counterrotating accretion disk.
 If this system forms planets, the inner planets will likely orbit in the opposite direction to the outer planets.

 WASP-17b was the first exoplanet that was discovered to be orbiting its star opposite to the direction the star is rotating.
 A second such planet was announced just a day later: HAT-P-7b.

 In one study more than half of all the known hot Jupiters had orbits that were misaligned with the rotation axis of their parent stars, with six having backwards orbits.
+One proposed explanation is that hot Jupiters tend to form in dense clusters, where perturbations are more common and gravitational capture of planets by neighboring stars is possible.

 The last few giant impacts during planetary formation tend to be the main determiner of a terrestrial planet's rotation rate.
 During the giant impact stage, the thickness of a protoplanetary disk is far larger than the size of planetary embryos so collisions are equally likely to come from any direction in three dimensions.
 This results in the axial tilt of accreted planets ranging from 0 to 180 degrees with any direction as likely as any other with both prograde and retrograde spins equally probable.
 Therefore, prograde spin with small axial tilt, common for the solar system's terrestrial planets except for Venus, is not common for terrestrial planets in general.